byronrthomas/acc-garda/vite-react-frontend/README.md

 # AccGarda Frontend

-This is a simple dApp frontend for appGarda for zkSync built using React + Typescript + Vite.
+This is a simple dApp frontend for accGarda for zkSync built using React + Typescript + Vite.

 ## User functionality